• Skip to primary navigation

 On the rare occasion that I make Chinese dumplings, I also make my special dumpling sauce.
 It's essential for me to enjoy dumplings and it's something I learned early on when our family would frequent Ta Hua in Houston.
 Sadly, the restaurant is no longer here.
 But, my love of dumplings remains.

-Chili oil, along with soy sauce, loads of fresh ginger, sweet chili sauce (or duck sauce) and a little mirin or rice vinegar is my dumpling sauce.
+Chili oil, along with soy sauce, loads of fresh ginger, sweet chili sauce (or duck sauce) and a little black vinegar is my dumpling sauce.
 If there's hot mustard or pickled minced jalapeños on the table, those may be added, too.

 Of course, chili oil can be used for other uses to spice things up.
 A little goes a long way, it's hot!